RAF Little Staughton: Station history

 The airfield was placed into care and maintenance in 1945, and during the 1950s the United States Air Force extended the runway for use by jet aircraft in emergency circumstances.
 However, in the late 1950s they moved out.

+At some point the runway was shortened on the south end to the southmost taxiway with the land converted into a field.